kubernetes-sigs/kueue/keps/1136-provisioning-request-support/README.md

 the provisioning request should also be deleted (the last one can be achieved via OwnerReference).

-* Retry ProvisioningRequests with respect to the `RetryConfig` configuration in the `ProvisioningRequestConfig`.
+* Retry ProvisioningRequests with respect to the `RetryStrategy` configuration in the `ProvisioningRequestConfig`.
 For each attempt a new provisioning request is created with the suffix indicating the attempt number.
+The corresponding AdmissionCheck will change Workload's `.status.requeueState` accordingly, and change its status to `Retry` state until the Workload is requeued.
+After the Workload is requeued the workload controller should change the AdmissionCheck's status to `Pending`.
+Unless a user configures otherwise configuration is as follows:
-The corresponding admission check will remain in the `Pending` state until the retries end.
-The max number of retries is 3, and the interval between attempts grows exponentially, starting from 1min (1, 2, 4 min).
+  - The max number of retries is 3,
+  - The interval between attempts grows exponentially, starting from 1min (1, 2, 4 min),
+  - Workloads gets requeued after each failure of ProvisionigRequest.

 The definition of `ProvisioningRequestConfig` is relatively simple and is based on what can be set in `ProvisioningRequest`.